gianluqqa/booker-mini-eccomerce/backend/test/README.md

 # 🧪 Booker E-Commerce Testing Suite

-## 🎯 Executive Summary
+## 🎯 Welcome to the Testing System

-Welcome to the **Booker E-Commerce Testing Suite** - a comprehensive testing framework for a modern book e-commerce application.
-This testing suite demonstrates professional QA practices and serves as a portfolio showcase for full-stack development and quality assurance expertise.
+This is the **Complete Testing System** for the Booker E-Commerce application.
+A professional testing framework that demonstrates QA best practices and serves as a full-stack development portfolio.

 **Project:** Booker - Mini E-Commerce Book Store
 **Architecture:** React/Next.js (Frontend) + Node.js/Express/TypeScript (Backend) + PostgreSQL (Database)
-**Testing Approach:** Comprehensive Manual + Automated Testing
+**Approach:** Comprehensive Manual + Automated Testing
-**Coverage:** 5 Functional Modules with 78+ Test Cases
+**Coverage:** 5 Functional Modules with 24+ Test Cases

 ---